The roads in Sea Isle City, New Jersey, can reach peak capacity during the summer months, but it’s not just because of vehicular traffic.

 Diamondback terrapins are just one turtle type in a vast world of turtle species.
 From the giant tortoises of the Galapagos Islands to the green sea turtles that nest in Costa Rica’s Tortuguero National Park, the amount of turtle diversity on the planet is outstanding.
 However, while turtles have roamed the Earth for more than 200 million years and have outlived dinosaurs, today, they’re some of the most threatened wildlife on the planet.
 That’s why World Turtle Day and its mission of turtle conservation is so important.

-Beginning in 2000, World Turtle Day (May 23) highlights the importance of protecting both turtles and their habitat around the globe.
-It’s also the perfect opportunity to learn about turtle diversity and ways of helping these highly endangered vertebrae.
+Beginning in 2000, World Turtle Day (May 23) highlights the importance of protecting turtles and their habitat around the globe.
+It’s also the perfect opportunity to learn about turtle diversity and ways of helping these highly endangered creatures.

-From their dietary habits to the dispersing of seeds, turtles are essential to maintaining biodiversity, and their disappearance would have an astounding effect on how ecosystems function.
+From their dietary habits to the dispersing of seeds, turtles are essential to maintaining biodiversity, and their disappearance would have a catastrophic effect on how ecosystems function.
 Turtles help maintain coral reefs by eating organisms like sponges that compete for space.
 They dig burrows that other mammals can utilize and are prey that other wildlife depend on.

-Nat Hab recently paired up with the Turtle Survival Alliance (TSA), an action-oriented non-profit that supports and manages recovery programs for endangered turtles and tortoises worldwide, as part of a recent Daily Dose of Nature, our weekly webinar series.
-The topic: Turtle diversity in the U.S. and TSA’s goal of zero turtle extinctions.
+Nat Hab recently paired up with the Turtle Survival Alliance, an action-oriented non-profit that supports and manages recovery programs for endangered turtles and tortoises worldwide.
+As part of a recent Daily Dose of Nature, our weekly webinar series, Jordan Gray, TSA’s communications and outreach coordinator, presented with Nat Hab Expedition Leader Arpita Dutta on turtle diversity in the U.S. and TSA’s goal of zero turtle extinctions.

 Here are a few main takeaways from the episode: